Easy and Cute Fabric Pumpkins Tutorial – No Sewing Machine Required!

 - Pumpkin stems (or sticks)

 Lay out your fabric and trace your circle.
-I used a large mixing bowl and actually drew my line a few inches out from the edge in order to take full advantage of the fabric scrap I had.
+I used a large mixing bowl as a template and actually drew my line a few inches out from the edge in order to take full advantage of the fabric scrap I had.
 It doesn’t have to be perfect!
+Remember you can use any kind of fabric you’d like; velvet, jute, or plain cotton.

 Cut out your circle.
 For my larger pumpkins, the circles were about 14 inches in diameter.
 The circles for the smaller pumpkins started out at around 9 inches in diameter.

 Thread your needle and knot your thread, then simply stitch a line about a 1/4 inch away from the edge of your cutout circle.
-As you stitch your line, periodically pull your thread gently in order to bunch and gather your fabric.
+As you stitch your line, periodically pull your thread gently in order to bunch and gather your fabric to create little folds.
+I am using a regular needle, but feel free to use a long needle if that helps!

 Pull your thread to gather your fabric completely closed.
 This part can be a little tricky, because you want to be sure your stem covers the entire opening.
 I continued to stitch from side to side, pulling gently until the opening was completely closed and the trash bags were no longer visible.